Limen8201/Park-n-Spark/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgment
+In Partial Fulfillment of the Requirements for the subject Software Design (CPE106-4) BS Computer Engineering Mapua University

 Thank you to the developers and contributors who have made this project possible:
 - Bejo, John Michael S.
 - David, Ethan Raphael R.
 - Dizon,Eruel Joseph D.
 - Miranda, Jan Joel Q.

-and to our mentor
+and to our mentor and professor
 - Dr. Jonathan V. Taylar